valkosch/securiteam.blog/content/posts/prog/lokalitas_tudatos.en.md

 The slowest storage, the HDD or SSD, holds the least frequently used but large amounts of data.
 Frequently used data are stored in the random-access memory, usually DRAM, and the data used by the currently running program or process (e.g., a local variable) is stored in the cache, made of SRAM.

-> The workings of the cache are not detailed here, but if interested, it is worth looking into how data gets into the cache, as it must be ready in the cache when the program references memory.
-This is called prefetching, and it is simpler than it seems.
 > I will not go into the subtle details of how a cache works here, however if you are interested, it worths looking into how prefetching works, because that's how the computer loads data into the cache before it's used, after making an educated guess.

 To ensure efficient processor utilization, the programmer should aid the memory hierarchy: